IPS-Eye-White

 For the wages of sin is death, but the free gift (Gk. charisma) of God is eternal life in Christ Jesus our Lord.
 (Romans 6:23 NASB)

-The word was inserted on the assumption that a 'gift' has to be free - a completely erroneous conclusion.
-Just because a gift is unearned - bestowed voluntarily and without compensation, it does not necessarily mean that there are no conditions attached.
-See Salvation - Part III
+The word was inserted on the completely erroneous assumption that a 'gift' has to be free.
+Just because a gift is unearned, bestowed voluntarily, and without compensation it does not necessarily mean that there are no conditions attached.
+See Salvation - Part III - A "Free" Gift?

 In stark contrast to the idea that a very minimal commitment is required to be saved, Jesus laid down some very stringent prerequisites to salvation.